mathause/cmip_warming_levels/README.md

-# Transient warming levels for CMIP5 and CMIP6
+# Global warming levels for CMIP5 and CMIP6

-Document the year when a certain warming level was reached in cmip5 and cmip6 data
+Document the year when a certain global warming level was reached in cmip5 and cmip6 data

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.3591807.svg)](https://doi.org/10.5281/zenodo.3591807)